Adiabatic groupoids and secondary invariants in K-theory: Introduction

 \subsubsection{Lie groupoids}

-So far we have been concerned by a very simple Lie groupoid on a smooth manifold $X$, the pair groupoid.
-A nice feature of the theory we explained above is that, if we take any Lie groupoid $G$ over $X$, \emph{mutatis mutandis} and with some extra work, all the results hold in that generality.
+So far we have been concerned with a very simple Lie groupoid on a smooth manifold $X$, namely the pair groupoid.
+Let us consider the Poincaré groupoid of $X$, that is $\widetilde{X}\times_\Gamma\widetilde{X}\rightrightarrows X$ where $\Gamma$ is the fundamental group of $X$ and $\widetilde{X}$ is the universal covering of $X$.
+Then we recover the results obtained by Piazza and Schick in \cite{PS,PS2}, up to consider groupoid C*-algebras instead of Coarse algebras.

+A nice feature of the theory we summarily explained above is that, if we take any Lie groupoid $G$ over $X$, \emph{mutatis mutandis} and with little extra work, all the results hold in that generality.
 Where we used the tangent groupoid, we now employ the adiabatic deformation groupoid $G_{ad}$, see Definition \ref{adgroupoid}.
-The wrong-way functoriality generalizes between the adiabatic deformation of a Lie groupoid and the adiabatic deformation of its pull-back, see the Subsection \ref{pb}.
+The wrong-way functoriality generalizes between the adiabatic deformation of a Lie groupoid and the adiabatic deformation of its pull-back, see Subsection \ref{pb}.
 Cobordism relations and product formulas are established in this general context.
 The main examples are always given by homotopy equivalences and positive scalar curvature, in a suitable groupoid fashion.
-A concrete non trivial example is given by foliations: can we distinguish cobordism classes of foliations homotopically equivalent to a given one?
+A concrete non-trivial example is given by foliations: can we distinguish cobordism classes of foliations homotopically equivalent to a given one?
 Can we distinguish cobordism classes of foliated metrics that have longitudinally positive scalar curvature?
+We will see an example in Section \ref{foliated-bundles}.

-This paper is devoted to develop the program explained above and to tackle the technical issues one meets in generalizing it to the context of a general Lie groupoid.
+This paper is devoted to develop the program explained above and to tackle the technical issues one meets in generalising it to the context of a general Lie groupoid.